Chlorek/pyxels/README.md

 * setable encoder (defaults to h264_nvenc, so if you don't like it or have no GPU support - change it)
 * if set correctly - many instances can be run at once
 * easy to enable audio capture (with both: Also or PulseAudio)
+* simple web editor for screenshots (part of PHP script)

 # Requirements
-Script is written in Python 3 with use of modules (that you may most likely need to install) such as:
+Script is written in Python 3 with use of modules that you may most likely need to install such as:
 * pexpect
 * Xlib
 * requests
+To enable auto-upload and web-editor features you need:
+* HTTP server with PHP

 You may lack something else, I am not really sure what there is by default and what is not, python is not even my language.